cog/bin/README.md

 	nextcycledir - cycle through a series of directories samefile - check for duplicated files
-	pwhereis - a more thorough version of whereis trim - trims each line to a maximum number of chars
+	pwhereis - a more thorough version of whereis timing - how much time has spent since the invocation of the script trim - trims each line to a maximum number of chars